 Thank you, Sean.

-And I called all his officers.
+And I called all his offices.

-You know, look, me and Lindsey Graham have have had our falling out on occasion.
+You know, look, me and Lindsey Graham have had our falling out on occasion.

 But when he's wrong, it is so frustrating.

-And I think that at the end of the day that Lindsey Graham, well, he just recently got reelected.
+And I think that at the end of the day, that Lindsey Graham, well, he just recently got reelected.

-It's so frustrating because certain certain senators, certain congressmen, they always become really super conservative just before the election.
+It's so frustrating because certain senators, certain congressmen, they always become really super conservative just before the election.

 And that's frustrating.

-Hey Melanie, how are you?
+Hey, Melanie, how are you?

 Glad you called.